GregorySzczerba/CMS/README.md

 # CMS

-It's a simlpe content managment system (CMS) written as a final project at CodersLab - programming school.
+It's a simlpe content management system (CMS) written as a final project at CodersLab - programming school.
 Unregitered user can write an article and add comment.
 After registration it's possible to add new article and edit user's data.